-However, creating a great and well written content and product is not enough.
+However, creating great and well-written content and product is not enough.
 You will need very good newsletter templates as well.

 How a newsletter template should look like is a very common question, therefore we’d like to help in this.
 We collected a few things to pay attention when creating newsletter template.